andreabonvini/Notes/Artificial_Intelligence/ArtificialIntelligence.md

-- Arc consistency algorithm cannot be applied to the problem formulated in (1) because the constraints are not binary, and thus a constraint graph cannot be defined.
+- The Arc Consistency algorithm cannot be applied to the problem formulated in (1) because the constraints are not binary, and thus a constraint graph cannot be defined.

 - Factoring:
   A v A = A